41st Infantry Brigade Combat Team Change of Command Ceremony

 |0

-This work, 41st Infantry Brigade Combat Team Change of Command Ceremony [Image 4 of 4], by SFC Cory Grogan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 41st Infantry Brigade Combat Team Change of Command Ceremony, by SFC Cory Grogan, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.